 Jerry Ralph was the offensive coordinator for Team USA, which won the Global Football-organized NFL Global Junior Championship during the week of Super Bowl in San Diego in 2003, featuring the Under 19 national teams of USA, Canada, Japan, Mexico and Europe.

 John Storey has been a member of the Team Stars & Stripes squad’s coaching staff for all eight years on visits to Japan and Europe.
 He first traveled with Global Football in 1997 as the offensive line coach with John Carroll University, and most recently as a coach for the NCAA D-III select team at the Tazon de Estrellas in Mexico.

-Having held a combine and individual tryouts for local players, China’s American Football Academy (AFA) is currently recruiting local Shanghainese and expatriot players to represent China in the Global Ambassadors Bowl.
+Having held a combine and individual tryouts for local players, China’s American Football Academy (AFA) has recruited local Shanghainese and expatriot players to represent China in the Global Ambassadors Bowl.
 The AFA was founded in 2016 and provides education and professional football training, promoting the core values of football players: leadership, teamwork, discipline, integrity, and endurance.